-Given the considerable uncertainties about the future impacts from climate change, a risk-based approach based on an understanding of system vulnerability and the drivers of risk holds more promise than a deterministic approach.
+Given the considerable uncertainties about the future impacts from climate change, a risk-based approach based on an understanding of system vulnerability and the drivers of risk holds more promise than does a deterministic approach.
 Vulnerability assessment and the design of adaptation responses should therefore be modeled on risk assessment approaches and methods.
-A risk-based approach to development planning has been strongly emphasized in the 2010 World Development Report, which has emphasized the importance of 'robust' rather than 'optimal' strategies, based on scenarios and options (World Bank, 2010b).
+A risk-based approach to development planning has been strongly highlighted in the 2010 World Development Report, which has emphasized the importance of "robust" rather than "optimal" strategies, based on scenarios and options (World Bank, 2010b).

 Risk assessment frameworks abound in the literature.
-Risk-based approaches typically involve: (1) definition of the objectives and identification of the components of interest / concern; (2) establishment of the impact and likelihood of events that could compromise those objectives; (3) identification of the options that reduce the risk of the identified events; and (4) assessment of adaptation options to determine suitability and timing of intervention.
+Risk-based approaches typically involve (1) definition of the objectives and identification of the components of interest/concern, (2) establishment of the impact and likelihood of events that could compromise those objectives, (3) identification of the options that reduce the risk of the identified events, and (4) assessment of adaptation options to determine suitability and timing of intervention.

-The World Bank's existing approach to climate change risk assessment in the water sector, builds on a number of risk assessment methodologies (World Bank, 2009), and is briefly described in Box 3.1.
+The World Bank's existing approach to climate change risk assessment in the water sector builds on a number of risk assessment methodologies (World Bank, 2009) and is briefly described in box 3.1.

-Top-Down and Bottom-Up Assessment
+Top-Down and Bottom-Up Assessments

-The risk assessment process outlined in the Water Anchor Flagship report distinguishes between "top down" or narrative scenario-driven and "bottom up" or threshold-focused approaches to assessing risk.
-Top-down approaches attempt to characterize the likelihood of adverse impacts through the generation of models of future hydro-climatic change.
+The risk assessment process outlined in the Water Anchor Flagship report distinguishes between "top down," or narrative scenario-driven, and "bottom up," or threshold-focused, approaches to assessing risk.
+Top-down approaches attempt to characterize the likelihood of adverse impacts through the generation of models of future hydroclimatic change.
 Bottom-up approaches involve investigating the exposure, sensitivity, and adaptive capacity of the system of concern.

-In many contexts, predict, deterministic, and "top-down" methodologies have dominated thinking on adaptation to climate change.
-These methods involve: (1) generating a formal eco-hydrological climate model, downscaled circulation model, and emissions scenario at the project or planning scale; (2) applying the scenario to an impact model; and (3) considering appropriate responses to projected impacts.
-But as was shown in Chapter 2, high-confidence projections for precipitation, evapotranspiration, and runoff at local spatial scales that are valid for decades hence exist for very few regions, and these gaps may never be filled.
-In order to overcome these shortcomings, scenario-driven assessments can be complemented by "bottom-up" assessments that seek to understand the key points of vulnerability within ecosystems and associated management systems.
-This can permit not only an identification of the points of potential concern, but also start to highlight the areas where measures could be focused to increase systemic resilience.
-Such an approach is particularly applicable in the context of ecosystem vulnerability.
-A "bottom-up" analysis of where ecosystems are likely to be most sensitive to changes in climate should therefore be an integral part of vulnerability assessments.
+In many contexts, predictive, deterministic, and top-down methodologies have dominated thinking on adaptation to climate change.
+These methods involve (1) generating a formal eco-hydrological climate model, downscaled circulation model, and emissions scenario at the project or planning scale; (2) applying the scenario to an impact model; and (3) considering appropriate responses to projected impacts.
+But as was shown in chapter 2, high-confidence projections for precipitation, evapotranspiration, and runoff at local spatial scales that are

-Box 3.1: World Bank framework for risk-based decision-making for water investments
+Box 3.1: World Bank framework for risk-based decision making for water investments

-The World Bank's approach is built on three stages: (1) objective definition, (2) risk assessment and (3) options identification and evaluation.
+The World Bank's approach is built on three stages: (1) objective definition, (2) risk assessment, and (3) options identification and evaluation.

-Stage 1: Identify problem, objectives, performance criteria and rules for decision-making
+Stage 1: Identify problem, objectives, performance criteria, and rules for decision making.

-- 4 Define decision problem and objectives identify system of interest and establish overall objectives; - 5 Establish 'success' or 'performance' criteria and associated thresholds of tolerable risk; and - 6 Identify rules for decision-making that will be applied to evaluate options.
+- 1. Define problem and objectives identify system of interest and establish overall objectives; - 2.
+Establish "success" or "performance" criteria and associated thresholds of tolerable risk; and - 3.
+Identify rules for decision making that will be applied to evaluate options.

-Stage 2: Assess risks
+Stage 2: Assess risks.

 - 1. Identify the climate and non-climate variables that could influence potential outcomes, i.e., that the exposure unit is potentially sensitive/vulnerable to; and - 2.
-Identify the alternative future states or circumstances that may occur (both climate and non-climate), and the impact of these on the exposure unit and performance criteria (including the relative importance of climate and non-climate drivers).
+Identify the alternative future states or circumstances that may occur (both climate and non-climate) and the impact of these on the exposure unit and performance criteria (including the relative importance of climate and non-climate drivers).

-Stage 3: Identify and evaluate options to manage risk
+Stage 3: Identify and evaluate options to manage risk.

-- 1. Identify potential adaptation options to meet 'success' criteria; and - 2.
-Evaluate adaptation options according to degree of uncertainty and established rules of decision-making.
+- 1. Identify potential adaptation options to meet success criteria; and - 2.
+Evaluate adaptation options according to degree of uncertainty and established rules of decision making.
 In all circumstances, look for no regrets, low or limited regrets, and win-win, and particularly so when there is high uncertainty.
-The options of 'do nothing' or 'delay decision' are possible.
-Avoid climate decision errors (over-adaptation, under-adaptation and associated mal-adaptation).
+The options of "do nothing" or "delay decision" are possible.
+Avoid climate decision errors (over-adaptation, under-adaptation, and associated mal-adaptation).